by William Cohen-Kiraly

 She looked a little green but tried to compose herself.
 “Okay, so my heart’s desire is to sit on a bench smoking cigars with the devil?”

 “No, no. On August 22, 1998, you said to a friend–and I quote–‘I wish I were a god-damned nun and had never met Bill.’
 Of all the wishes you’ve made and hopes you’ve ever had, that registered as the strongest so now you are one.”

 ”A nun?”
 She said, looking down at her normal street clothes, a pair of slacks and a modest blouse.

 ”Yes,” he said, smiling wickedly, “a god-damned nun.
 Our deal still survives your change of lives.
 But it’s a modern order, no penguin suit.”

 ”You promised to make me president!”
 She hissed at him, her voice slipping higher than she liked.

 ”I did.
 I found you that wonderful tape, didn’t I?
 You were elected president but now you’ve chosen another life.”

 ”So now I’m a nun and I never met Bill?
 And I spend my days delivering sandwiches to homeless people.
-I aaaa…was a methodists.
+I aaaa…was a Methodist.
 Wwww…They don’t have nuns.”
-She couldn’t say “am” and “we.”
+She couldn’t say “am” or “we.”